Does Asking If the Escort Is Law Enforcement Make a Difference?

 The origins of this misconception can likely be traced back to its portrayal in popular culture, movies, and TV shows.

-Many media portray law enforcement scenarios where this question is asked, leading people to assume that undercover officers must abide by such rules.
+Many media portray law enforcement scenarios ask this question, leading people to assume that undercover officers must abide by such rules.
 Unfortunately, this is not rooted in legal fact, and believing in this myth can lead to severe legal consequences.

 In both the U.S. and Canada, undercover police officers are not legally obligated to reveal their identities if asked.
 This idea is not supported by any entrapment laws.